oracle-livelabs/apex/apex-professional-hol11/2-improving-products.md

 ## Introduction

-In this lab, you will learn how to improve the Products page by adding new facets and customizing the cards.
+In this lab, you learn how to improve the Products page by adding new facets and customizing the cards.

 *Please note that customer can quickly identify the products that already have been added to the shopping cart.*